RobWar-code/xbasic-promo/SYSTEM_TESTS.md

 ![Issue Page - No Login](./doc/screenshots/issue-page-no-login.webp)

-When a user's issue is displayed, the new and edit options are available
+When a user's issue is displayed, the new, edit and delete options are available

 ![Issue Page - User's issue](./doc/screenshots/issue-page-user-issue.webp)